GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 Content in Description link is not available. | Description Not Found.
 Status Value is invalid. | Valid status values are: Deleted, Published.
 UniqueAwardKey is invalid. | UniqueAwardKey must consist of alphanumeric characters only, with the underscore '_' being the only allowed special character.
-Piid value is invalid. | Piid value must be alphanumeric.
+PIID value is invalid. | PIID value must be alphanumeric.
-ReferencedIDVPIID value is invalid. | Referenced IDV Piid value must be alphanumeric.
+ReferencedIDVPIID value is invalid. | Referenced IDV PIID value must be alphanumeric.
 AgencyID value is invalid. | Agency ID value must be a four-digit number.
 ReferencedIDV value is invalid. | ReferencedIDV agency ID value must be a four-digit number.
 PrimeAwardType value is invalid. | Prime award type value must be alphanumeric.